m-zagorski/room-model-generator/README.md

 }
 ```

-Processor will generate automatically `CowRoom` class with `Room` annotations also extension proper extension methods are going to be
+Processor will generate automatically `CowRoom` class with `Room` annotations and proper extension methods are going to be
 created

 ```kotlin